-Dump the security roots (i.e., trust anchors configured via trusted-keys, managed-keys, or dnssec-validation auto) and negative trust anchors for the specified views.
+Dump the security roots (i.e., trust anchors configured via dnssec-keys statements, or the synonymous managed-keys or the deprecated trusted-keys statements, or via dnssec-validation auto) and negative trust anchors for the specified views.
 If no view is specified, all views are dumped.
 Security roots will indicate whether they are configured as trusted keys, managed keys, or initializing managed keys (managed keys that have not yet been updated by a successful key refresh query).